 YETI: Building a Premium Outdoor Lifestyle Brand

-Pivotal Things to sleep on from YETI
+Pivotal Takeaways from YETI

 - Premium Positioning: YETI positioned itself as a luxury brand, emphasizing the durability and performance of its products.